Yves Engler

 Yves Engler (born 1979) is a Canadian writer, political activist, and critic of Canadian foreign policy based in Montreal.
-In addition to twelve published books, Engler's writings have appeared in alternative press and in publications such as Ecologist.
+In addition to twelve published books, Engler's writings have appeared in alternative press and in publications such as The Ecologist.
+As an activist on foreign policy issues, Engler has filmed and posted to social media his public confrontations with politicians both at events and in the street.